cybertec-postgresql/pgwatch2/docs/preparing_databases.rst

   psql -f /etc/pgwatch2/metrics/00_helpers/get_wal_size/$pgver/metric.sql mydb psql -f /etc/pgwatch2/metrics/00_helpers/get_stat_statements/$pgver/metric.sql mydb

 NB!
-Note that there might not be an exact Postgres version match for helper definitions - then replace *$pgver* with the next available version number above your server's Postgres version number.
+Note that there might not be an exact Postgres version match for helper definitions - then replace *$pgver* with the previous available version number below your server's Postgres version number.

+NB!
+Also note that as of v1.8.1 some helpers definition SQL-s scripts (like for "get_stat_statements") will inspect also the "search_path" and by default **will not install into schemas that have PUBLIC CREATE privileges**, like the "public" schema by default has!

 Also when rolling out helpers make sure the `search_path` is at defaults or set so that it's also accessible for the monitoring role as currently neither helpers nor metric definition SQL-s don't assume any particualar schema and depend on the `search_path` including everything needed.